jedp/kpiggybank/README.md

 - `KPIG_SERVER_PORT`: Port for the kpiggybank server.
 Default "3000".
 - `KPIG_SERVER_MODE`: Governs how verbose logging should be.
 Set to "prod" for quieter logging.
 Default "dev".

+Start the server like so:

 - `npm start`

+Or like so:

+- `node lib/server.js`

 Or change your env configuration with something like: